iamlouk/lrucache/README.md

     - Anything (`interface{}`) can be stored as value
     - As it lives in the application itself, no serialization or de-serialization is needed
     - As it lives in the application itself, no memory moving/networking is needed
+    - The computation of a new value for a key does __not__ block the full cache (only the key)
 - Disadvantages:
     - You have to provide a size estimate for every value
     - __This size estimate should not change (i.e. values should not mutate)__
     - The cache can only be accessed by one application
+    - The synchronization will have quire poor performance as it is implemented right now

 ```go
 // Go look at the godocs and ./cache_test.go for more documentation and examples